The NextGen Energy Program

 The Path to Our Sustainable Energy Future.

-A carbon neutral campus is a significant step, but now it's time to set our sights on greatly reducing dependency on fossil fuels.
-I am announcing today that we are committed to a fossil-fuel free power plant under the NextGen Energy Program by 2035.
+A carbon-neutral campus is a significant step, but now it’s time to set our sights on reducing UMD's dependency on fossil fuels.
+We are committed to a fossil fuel-free power plant under the NextGen Energy Program.

 The University of Maryland is committed to being a responsible steward of our financial and shared resources, including the air, water and land we all rely on every day.